 There are also many other types of Nymphs – such as the “Oceanids” (as you can probably guess, from the Ocean) and the “Nephalai”, which inhabited clouds and rain.

-Another distinct and quite well-known classification of nymphs were the Nereids, who were sea nymphs and were the fifty daughters of the Old Man of the Sea Nereus, who himself is a famous figure from archaic Greek mythology.
+Another distinct and quite well-known classification of nymphs was the Nereids, who were sea nymphs and were the fifty daughters of the Old Man of the Sea Nereus, who himself is a famous figure from archaic Greek mythology.

 These Nereids were joined by their male counterparts, the Nerites, and would often accompany Poseidon throughout the sea.
 In the myth of Jason and the Argonauts, it was these particular nymphs that granted assistance to the band of heroes, when traversing the sea.